Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: GPDs from asymmetric frames

 We note that the coefficients of $A_1$ and $A_5$ remain skewness-independent, while the coefficient of $A_6$ becomes dependent on $\xi$.
 Additionally, terms with $A_3$, $A_4$ and $A_8$ appear, with $\xi$-dependent coefficients.\footnote{Note that in Ref.~\cite{Bhattacharya:2022aob}, terms with $A_3$, $A_4$ and $A_8$ were formally included, but in the $\xi=0$ case, these amplitudes vanish by symmetry.}

 The Lorentz-invariant definition has the form

 Here, the difference with respect to the $\xi=0$ case is, solely, the appearance of $A_3$ and $A_8$ terms with $\xi$-dependent coefficients.
 With respect to the standard definition, the expressions are much simpler.
 In this context, we mention that in the limit $z^2 \to 0$ ($P_3 \to \infty$), one finds full equivalence between the standard and LI definitions of the quasi GPDs.
 We also note that only the LI definitions have definite skewness symmetry, being skewness-even (as combinations of $\xi$-even amplitudes and $\xi$-odd ones multiplied by $\xi$).
 In the numerical part, we compare both definitions.
 In principle, both should lead to the same light-cone GPDs upon matching, possibly at a different range of convergence towards the physical distributions.
+In Ref.~\cite{Radyushkin:2023ref}, another parametrization of the vector matrix element was proposed, with a clearer separation of twist-2 and higher-twist contributions.
+It implies that the standard definition contains contaminations by such higher-twist terms, possibly suggesting slower convergence and favoring the LI definition.
+However, the sign of these contributions is not known a priori, so potentially, the formally higher-twist amplitudes can also decrease the overall size of the contamination.
+Thus, the convergence to the light cone can only be resolved empirically in a non-perturbative calculation.
 Indeed, in the zero skewness case it was found \cite{Cichy:2023dgk} that the $E_{\rm LI}$ GPD converges much faster than its standard counterpart, while the rate of convergence of both definitions of the $H$ GPD was similar.
 Interestingly, also the statistical signal for $E_{\rm LI}$ was found to be better than for the standard definition, implying that the additional MEs of $\gamma_{1/2}$ insertions subtract correlated noise.

 We now turn to the specific case where all the momentum transfer is in the longitudinal direction (i.e., \( \Delta^\mu = \Delta_L^\mu \)); see Appendix~\ref{sec:app_longitudinaldecomp} for details.
 For this particular setup, we focus on the LI definition—namely, the definition of the GPD that reproduces the same combination of amplitudes as in the light-cone case.
 (The non-LI definition differs from the LI form by the amplitude \(A^L_4\).)
 In this case, mapping the decomposition in Eq.~(\ref{eq:MEparametrization2}) to the parametrization of the GPDs, we find that the amplitude \( A^L_1 \) is related to both the GPDs \( H \) and \( E \) via: